Forensic anthropology contributes to many types of criminal investigations – homicides, bank robberies, etc.

 Forensic anthropologists, with the tried-and-true techniques of skeletal analysis, have contributed for decades in significant ways to many aspects of law enforcement.
 What many people do not generally know, however, is ALL of the ways forensic anthropology can (and do) contribute to crime scene investigations including the application of crime scene recovery using archaeological techniques of site excavation as well as the application of biological anthropology to many different types of criminal investigations.

 Forensic anthropology is actually a subfield of biological anthropology - a field devoted to the development of techniques to study and research human biological variation.
 Because these techniques are oftentimes applied to skeletons, forensic anthropologists generally are consulted on cases where human remains are recovered that are totally or partially skeletonized.
 The primary tools applied to skeletal materials from forensic anthropology include:

-In the photo (left) you see David Wellington Reed's remains found less than 4 months after he was reported missing.
+David Wellington Reed's remains were found less than 4 months after he was reported missing.
 David was 13 years old at the time of his death.
 Twenty-three years later, Pennsylvania State Trooper Robert Betnar was able to make an arrest in the case.
-Notice that the body is fully skeletonized and that there are a significant number of insects still consuming parts of the bone's contents.
+The body was fully skeletonized and there were a significant number of insects still consuming parts of the bone's contents.